durierem/enginn/README.md

 end
 ```

-Use the available RESTful wrapper classes for convenience:
+Use the available resourceful wrapper classes for convenience:

 ```ruby
 Enginn::Character.get                                     # Get the list of characters